The Early Years Foundation Stage (EYFS)

 Our Early Years teachers are a wonderful team; trained locally with many years of experience in the British system, which prioritises the development of self-esteem, expression and creative thinking in children.
 Their classes are well resourced and designed to make Kivukoni a place where children really do love to learn.

-English is the predominant teaching language, although Kiswahili is widely used in conversation as well as in some learning activities.
+English is the predominant teaching language, although Kiswahili is valued and taught throughout the school.
 The multi-cultural population of Kivukoni enables all the children to become familiar with languages, religions and ways of life other than their own from a young age.
 We nurture this concept as it is a great opportunity for the children of today to deal with the changes and challenges of tomorrow’s world.

-Continuing from the foundation laid in the Early Years, we teach encouraging the development of self-esteem, expression and creative thinking in the Primary Years.
-And our motto remains to be a place where children love to learn.
+Continuing from the foundation laid in the Early Years, we continue to encourage self-esteem, expression and creative thinking in the Primary Years.
+The children also begin to become ambassadors for their natural environment, and understand some of the global

-For more information kindly contact our administration (click here).
+For more information kindly contact our Key Stage 3 coordinator .